hire-us/hire-us/README.md

 * mysql => postgresql
 * python2 => python3
 * and we always had most recent django and python versions!

+All services was either: django/drf or asyncio/sanic.

+### Notable on backend
+We have [homegrown solution](https://github.com/Nepherhotep/django-rest-framework-dyn-serializer) to make lazy API's with DRF.
+And we're aware of GraphQL and have desire to move in this direction.

+[Fan](https://github.com/tipsi/fan) because we want from microservices swappable protocols, full tracing support, full versioning support and no solutions can give us it now.
+Additionaly you can easy connect any existing API without modification by having an additional service near and yaml config.

+[pytest](https://github.com/tipsi/pytest-tipsi-testing) and [pytest + django](https://github.com/tipsi/pytest-tipsi-django) - if you want to have full control on what fixtures you have during tests or you want to have transactions support for django not only in function scope.

+[aiozk](https://github.com/tipsi/aiozk) - there were no asyncio+zookeeper bindings, we've changed this.

+[tipsi_tools](https://github.com/tipsi/tipsi_tools) - ours toolbelt.
+Check it; You might always want to have `tipsi_tools.python.rel_path` or `tipsi_tools.drf.use_form
+` functions!

 ## Infrastructure